magao-x/handbook/operating/daily_startup.rst

     - take a dark
     - open the shutter

-11. Begin modulating: enter the correct frequency and radius (e.g. 2000 Hz, 3 lambda / D) for `camwfs` FPS and hit enter (Note that your newly entered values won't appear until modulation begins.)
+11. Begin modulating:

+    - enter the correct frequency and radius (e.g. 2000 Hz, 3 lambda / D) for `camwfs` FPS and hit enter (Note that your newly entered values won't appear until modulation begins.)
+    - click `Modulate`
+    - the status should change to `CONFIGURING`.
+Wait for it to say `MODULATING`.

 12. The cameras with temperature control will start cooling themselves down immediately on software startup, and should be cold by now.
 Check on them.